aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/slicer/_index.md

 ```

-Returns or sets whether the header that displays the slicer Caption is visible the default value is true
+Returns or sets whether the header that displays the slicer Caption is visible.
+The default value is true

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use [getShowCaption()](../../com.aspose.cells/slicer\#getShowCaption--) property.
+This property will be removed 12 months later since January 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |